Citizens meet Climate

 Users are informed and connected to a range of local individual and collective initiatives for climate action that are tailored to the users' profile.
 This gives them the necessary tools and knowledge to take climate action in real life.

-Final considerations
+Final evaluation

 During this one year long project, we had the chance to present the concept at the AMS institute Scientific Conference, at the Climate Action Festival organised by the Delft University of Technology and at the Out-Mathenesse Lentefeest in Rotterdam.
 Furthermore, Citizens meet Climate was selected by 4TU.Federation as part of the 2024 portfolio of design projects that explore how design can drive change.